Edge-Side Fingerprints of Service Tiering and Quota Throttling in Starlink: Discussion and conclusion

 \subsection{Limitations and transferability}

-This study is a single-site, single-terminal case study over a multi-week trace and a finite set of tariff/quota configurations.
-Accordingly, the numerical values and thresholds reported here should not be read as a global characterization of Starlink policies.
-Our contribution is methodological: a policy-aware auditing template that aligns portal state, terminal telemetry, and host-side probes via plan hopping, and distills low-dimensional fingerprints using $R$.
-In particular, we aim to audit portal-defined tariff and quota regimes under controlled plan changes, rather than to provide a universal classifier that attributes all low-throughput episodes in the wild to policy enforcement.

-Thresholds are expected to depend on load, firmware, hardware, and the local network path, and therefore must be re-calibrated when transferred to other deployments.
-Applying the same methodology across additional locations, terminals, and other LEO systems is left for future work.
+This is a single-site, single-terminal case study over 232.8 hours and a finite set of service-tier/quota configurations; the numerical values and thresholds are deployment-specific.
+The trace does not include adverse-weather or sustained-obstruction events; validating the same separator under those conditions requires broader deployments.
+The contribution is methodological: a controlled plan-hopping template that aligns portal state, terminal telemetry, and host-side probes to recover low-dimensional service-state fingerprints.
+Applying the same procedure across additional terminals, locations, firmware versions, and LEO systems is left for future work.